pndv/typst-renderer/README.md

 ### 📄 Live PDF Preview

 A split editor panel shows the compiled PDF alongside your source.
-The PDF updates in place on every save, preserving the scroll position within a session.
+The PDF updates in place on every save, preserving scroll position within a session.
 Scroll position is also restored across IDE restarts when the option is enabled in settings.

 ### ⚡ Full LSP Integration

 Powered by [tinymist](https://github.com/Myriad-Dreamin/tinymist) — the most complete Typst language server.
-Includes:
-code completion , diagnostics, hover docs, go-to-definition, formatting, and rename refactoring.
+Includes: code completion, diagnostics, hover docs, go-to-definition, formatting, and rename refactoring.

 ### 🎨 Syntax Highlighting
 Full colour syntax highlighting for `.typ` files — keywords, functions, strings, comments, and more.

 ### ⌨️ Compile Action